andredesousa/devops-best-practices/README.md

 Some tests succeed and some fail in automated testing.
 Therefore, it is mandatory to examine test reports for faults and analyse the reason behind the failure of certain tests.
 It is better to conduct the analysis manually to uncover genuine failures.
-It is vital to unmask hidden problems and make sure that they don’t get overlooked due to masking by other issues.
+It is vital to unmask hidden problems and make sure that they don't get overlooked due to masking by other issues.

 ## Run the fastest tests early